wp-plugins/download-manager/readme.txt

 3. Full tree view of categories and files with a simple short-code [wpdm_tree]
 4. Sortable and Searchable Download List , use short-code [wpdm_all_packages] to embed the list
 5. Settings Page
-5. Front-end preview for category short-code
+6. Front-end preview for category short-code
+7. Password Protection

 == Changelog ==

+= 2.7.2 =
+* Updated Add-on Installer
+* Re-added widgets
+* New Link template added

 = 2.7.1 =
 * Fixed jquery issue